-This site contains economic flood damage assessment models developed by NRCS.
-The older DOS URB1 and ECON2 models are formulated specifically to look at urban and rural flood damages in PL566 sized watersheds.
-They take flow frequencies and cross sectional rating curves import directly from the NRCS programs, WSP2 and TR20.
+This site contains economic flood damage assessment models developed by NRCS since the 1960s.
+The older DOS URB1 and ECON2 models are formulated specifically to look at urban and rural flood damages in PL83-566 sized watersheds.
+They take flow frequencies and cross sectional rating curves imported directly from the NRCS programs, WSP2 and TR20.
 These programs can also be used with the appropriate USACE programs like HEC2.
-The current version of ECON2 and URB1 was last revised 1991, and are being replaced with the new Flood Econ program and the USACE HEC-FDA program.
+The current version of ECON2 and URB1 was last revised 1991, and have been replaced with software from the USACE Hydrologic Engineering Center and the Federal Emergency Management Agency.

 The Hydrologic Engineering Center's Flood Damage Analysis (HEC-FDA) computer program is designed to assist Corps of Engineers study team members in using risk-based analysis methods for flood-damage-reduction studies as required by the Corps (EM 1110-2-1419).
 The approach explicitly incorporates descriptions of uncertainty of key parameters and functions into project benefit and performance analyses.
 The software: